JesseTG/melonds-ds/CONTRIBUTING.md

 > [!NOTE]
 > Android and iOS builds exclude OpenGL,
-> as the OpenGL renderer has not been ported to those platform.
+> as the OpenGL renderer has not been ported to those platforms.

 #### Linux